 There are additional regulations concerning married persons and others with special circumstances.
 The basic rules for making the classification are found in the Student Guide to Montana's Residency Policy, which can be obtained from Admissions and Enrollment Services.
-Contact Admissions and Enrollment Services at 406-447-6910.
+Contact Admissions and Records at 406-447-6912.

 Subject to Board of Regents Policy 940.1, a student may petition for a change in classification status or appeal an initial residency determination.
 Petitions for reclassification should be directed in writing to the Helena College Admissions Evaluator.
 The burden of proof, including production of required documentation, is upon the individual seeking reclassification.
-To be eligible to receive in-state status for a particular term of enrollment, the individual must be eligible for in-state status on or before the 15th instructional day of the term, and the reclassification petition must be submitted no later than seven working days prior to the first day of registration.
+To be eligible to receive in-state status for a particular term of enrollment, the individual must be eligible for in-state status on or before the 15th instructional day of the term, and the reclassification petition must be submitted by that date.
 Otherwise, a change in classification is effective on the first official day of enrollment for the first term following the date the petition is received by the admissions office unless the late filing of a Montana individual income tax form is required, in which case the effective date is the date of filing the tax form.
 An individual may appeal an initial classification decision or a reclassification decision.
 Any such appeal should be made in writing to the Helena College Registrar and should be accompanied by any written materials the student wishes to submit that are relevant to the classification decision.
 The final decision by the Registrar may be appealed to the Commissioner of Higher Education, and the Commissioner's decision may be appealed to the Board of Regents.
 An appeal shall be submitted to the campus administration for transmittal to the Commissioner and must be submitted within 14 calendar days of the final campus decision.